 Since the keto diet emphasizes the intake of fibrous veggies, such as broccoli, leafy greens, and spinach, it is a great gut-enhancing eating regimen.
-You can read more about the gut health benefits of the keto diet here.

 For tracking your keto macros, a variety of options are available.
 If you’re “old school” like some of us here at BioKeto, you can simply keep a journal handy and write down how much protein, fat, and carbs you eat throughout the day.

 Nevertheless, it’s the 21st century and technology makes it easier than ever to track your keto macros without having to carry a journal and pen around all day.
 One of the most intuitive and user-friendly smartphone apps for tracking your keto macros is MyFitnessPal.

 The process of tracking your keto macros is pretty straightforward.
 For beginners and those new to the keto diet, we strongly recommend that you plan out your macros for each meal/snack ahead of time.
 From there, you can basically reverse engineer your daily diet by selecting food choices and serving sizes that fit those macros.

 Planning Your Keto Macros